 - Promote and Model Digital Citizenship and Responsibility

 Reports at the individual teacher, class, school, district and state levels enable districts to compare data and to pinpoint where to focus professional development for teachers through accurate data.
 See exactly where teachers and schools are strongest.

-Comprehensive ISTE Standards for Teachers Curriculum for Professional Development
+Comprehensive ISTE Standards-T Curriculum for Professional Development

 The portfolio assessment provides teachers with the opportunity to demonstrate and practice their 21st century skills in a project, and gives them a deeper understanding of their skills.
 They can even adapt this optional portfolio project for use in their own classrooms.